About

 Temporary Additional Duty (TAD)

 Yet another holdover at TEMDU before reporting to SIMA Norfolk while convalescing and awaiting Medical Evaluation Board (MEB) decision after a subsequent severe knee injury, this time putting me in a full right leg cast.
-Originally assigned to NOB Public Relations, but XO allowed transfer to Information Systems Dept. as I was experienced and DISSO qualified.
-Served as Information Technology Technician at the NOB Network Operations Center (NOC) performing internal network repairs and maintenance as well as externally for locations covered by the department.
-This allowed me to ‘get out’ a bit as I would configure secure printers at the shipyard and the like.
+Originally assigned to NOB Public Relations, Command XO approved transfer to IT/IS Department as I was both experienced and DISSO qualified.
+Served as Information Technology Technician at the NOB Network Operations Center (NOC) performing network repairs and maintenance.
+Our department also covered select offsite locations, e.g. configuring secure printer connections at the shipyard.
+My leg still casted, this allowed me to ‘get out’ a bit.
 Started studying for CompTIA A+ and Network+ exams that I would soon pass as I decided to make a career out of Information Technology.

 Jul 1997 - Jul 1998